-Rhino Rebellion
+Rhino rebellion

-In the last year rhino poaching has notably increased to a catastrophic level and is becoming well documented both within South Africa and globally.
+In the last year, rhino poaching has notably increased to a catastrophic level and is becoming well-documented both within South Africa and globally.

 In a recent news story covered by BBC News, it was confirmed that the rate of killing has doubled in the last year, with South African criminals being funded by the East Asian demand for the horn.

-ACE Shimongwe Volunteers assist in rhino protection
+ACE Shimongwe volunteers assist in rhino protection

 Many of you hope to get involved in conservation at the forefront of topical issues, joining ACE to help us support conservation in real terms, and that is exactly what our Shimongwe volunteers are doing!

 Many private game reserves are busy mobilising against the poaching threat by moving vulnerable animals to safer areas and by notching their ears and implanting microchips for identification of both the animal and the horn.
-Volunteers at Shimongwe Kwa-Zulu Veterinary Experience work alongside the resident vet to ensure the rhino both within this reserve and smaller surrounding reserves are micro-chipped and recorded.
+Volunteers at Shimongwe Kwa-Zulu Veterinary Experience work alongside the resident vet to ensure the rhinos both within this reserve and in smaller surrounding reserves are micro-chipped and recorded.

 Darting the impressive animal from a helicopter can take time and patience.
-When it is sedated all hands are on deck to ensure they reach the animal quickly, cover its eyes and ears to keep the animal from becoming stressed and reacting to senses around it.
+When it is sedated all hands are on deck to ensure they reach the animal quickly, covering its eyes and ears to keep the animal from becoming stressed and reacting to senses around it.
 Ropes can also be used to guide it to a safe area for the procedure or transport vehicle.

 The reversal drug will then be given to wake the rhino up and the volunteers and vet will wait quietly to ensure the animal is safely awake and moving before leaving the rhino.